Long wait for hip or knee replacement? – Tips for a faster surgery appointment

 3.1 Health economics meets reality

-3.2 Staff shortages – the limiting factor
+3.2 Staff shortage – the limiting factor

-- There are no offspring,
+- There are no new arrivals

-- Services are merged,
+- Services are being merged

 3.4 Bureaucracy as a brake